benc-uk/smilr/docs/database.md

 Switching between the two options is simply a matter of changing the MongoDB connection string used by the data API (`MONGO_CONNSTR`), this can be done to highlight or demonstrate the compatibility of Cosmos DB

+## Collection Sharding
+The data-access layer supports sharded collections, but sharding is not manditory.
+The shard keys for the collections are as follows:
+- `events` collection to be set with a shard key of `type`
+- `feedback` collection to be set with a shard key of `event`

 ## Option 1 - MongoDB as a containerised microservice
 If you don't want to use platform services or have any external dependencies, then running MongoDB in a container along side our two other microservices is an option.
 This represents a more "pure microservices" scenario